rolandort/browsing-time/README.md

 - View detailed statistics about your browsing history
 - Analyze browsing patterns by time of day and categories
 - Track website usage across different domains
-- Categorize websites using customizable patterns
+- Categorize websites using customizable domain patterns
 - Filter statistics by date and category
 - Dark mode support for comfortable viewing
 - Privacy-focused: all data processing happens locally in your browser